Juliana Berners: The Boke of St. Albans

 This edition was adorned by three woodcuts, and included a Treatyse of fysshynge wyth an Angle, not contained in the St Albans edition.

 When Joseph Haslewood published a facsimile of Wynkyn de Worde's edition with a biographical and bibliographical notice, examined with the greatest care the author's claims to figure as the earliest woman author in the English language.
 He assigned to her little else in the Boke except part of the treatise on hawking and the section on hunting.
 It is stated at the end of the Blasynge of Armys that the section was "translatyd and compylyt", and it is likely that the other treatises are translations, probably from the French.

 Only three perfect copies of the first edition are known to exist.
 A facsimile, entitled The Boke of St Albans, with an introduction by William Blades, appeared in 1881.
 During the 16th century the work was very popular, and was many times reprinted.
 It was edited by Gervase Markham in 1595 as The Gentleman's Academie.

 Treatyse of Fysshynge wyth an Angle

-The Treatise on Fishing, which was added to the 1496 edition printed by Wynkyn de Worde, and probably had even less to do with Dame Juliana than the original texts, is the earliest known English language work on fly fishing.
+The Treatise on Fishing, which was added to the 1496 edition printed by Wynkyn de Worde, is the earliest known English language work on fly fishing.
 More than 150 years later it was an influence on Izaak Walton, another English writer, when he wrote The Compleat Angler.

 An older form of the treatise on fishing was edited in 1883 by T. Satchell from a manuscript in possession of Alfred Denison.
 This treatise probably dates from about 1450, and formed the foundation of that section in the book of 1496.